Cat Power: 2012–present: Recent activity

 On July 28, 2017, Marshall announced on Instagram that her tenth studio album was "ready to go", although she did not disclose its title or expected release date.

 On March 20, 2018, it was announced that Marshall would perform a Moon Pix 20th anniversary concert at Sydney Opera House, which occurred from May 25 to June 16 and featured album collaborators Jim White and Mick Turner.

 After twenty-two years with Matador, Cat Power left them and signed with Domino records a year later for her 10th studio album, Wanderer, which was released in 2018.
 It was her first to not be released on Matador Records since 1996.
 According to Marshall, Matador were not happy with the recordings for Wanderer, they wanted her to rerecord it and make it sound more commercial.
 She released two more singles, "Woman" featuring Lana Del Rey on August 15 and a cover of Rihanna's "Stay" on September 18, before the album was released on October 5, 2018, through Domino Recording Company.
 She embarked on a world tour in promotion of the album in September.

 Power embarked on a US arena tour in August 2021 supporting Alanis Morissette and Garbage.
 She was a last-minute addition to the lineup, after original opening act Liz Phair canceled her appearances.
 Power contributed four new songs to the soundtrack of the 2021 film Flag Day.
 Her eleventh studio album, Covers, was released on January 14, 2022, and was supported by a US tour.

 Marshall released her first live album on November 10, 2023, Cat Power Sings Dylan: The 1966 Royal Albert Hall Concert.
 The album is a recreation of Bob Dylan's 1966 concert at Manchester Free Trade Hall, although early bootlegs mislabeled the concert as being recorded at the Royal Albert Hall.
-In February 2024, Marshall embarked on a tour in support of the album, in which she will recreate Dylan's 1966 performance at venues across the United States and Europe.
+In February 2024, Marshall embarked on a tour in support of the album, in which she recreated Dylan's 1966 performance at venues across the United States and Europe.

+In celebration of the 20th anniversary of her seventh studio album, 2006 release The Greatest, Marshall recorded Redux in 2025.
+Redux is a three-song EP recorded by Stuart Sikes in Austin with members of The Greatest tour band the Dirty Delta Blues and was released January 23, 2026.